treehouse-projects/fsjs-resources/lists/projects.md

 -------

-## 10 React Front End for your REST API
+## 10 Full Stack App with React and a REST API

 -------